 Usability

 The GUI must be crystal clear and as immediate as possible.
-In our system, that translates to the manager being abe to identify issues the moment they come up.
+In our system, that translates to the manager being ale to identify issues the moment they come up.
 Warnings must be explicit and unmissable.

 Values must be updated real time and show clear, bright colors (green, orange and red) depending on the level of danger.